xyplex3/fabric-patterns-hub/patterns/commit/system.md

 - **IMPORTANT**: Only include sections where there are actual changes - if nothing was removed, omit the "Removed:" section entirely (do not include it with "No features or code were removed")
+- **ONLY use the three sections: Added, Changed, Removed - NO other sections**
+- **DO NOT create Why, Motivation, Rationale, or any other custom sections**
 - **DO NOT repeat file names in multiple bullet points**
 - **Group all changes to the same file into a single, comprehensive bullet point**
 - **Lead with the conceptual change, not the file name**
 - Use bullet points for each logical change or feature, not for each file
 - Mention files only when necessary for context
-- Explain the 'why' behind changes when it's not obvious
+- Explain the 'why' behind changes when it's not obvious WITHIN the bullet points
-- Each line should be maximum 80 characters (wrap longer lines)
 - Be specific and technical but concise

 # OUTPUT FORMAT